lennoxtr/camera-module-kewazo/README.md

 # Camera System

-A camera system that utilizes DepthAI's API to capture all cargo and payload loaded the platform to understand what type of payload (including different scaffolding parts) KEWAZO customers use during projects.
+A camera system that utilizes DepthAI's API to capture all cargo and payload loaded on the platform to understand what type of payload (including different scaffolding parts) KEWAZO customers use during projects.

 It is controllable by the RM via CAN Bus.
-It sends images to KEWAZO's server in close to real time.
+After capturing images, it performs gamma correction to adjust the images' brightness so that they don't appear too bright or too dark in different environments.
+It then sends these images to KEWAZO's server in close to real time.

 Currently, the system supports [OAK-1 Lite](https://shop.luxonis.com/products/oak-1-lite?variant=42583148069087) camera from Luxonis, and webcam cameras.